 Contact details for procurement section at Avenston is as follows: email@example.com.
 In the event that you believe you have not been fairly treated, please contact us via form at our contact page.

-IMPORTANT!
-To ensure a level playing field and adhere to the principles of equal participation in tenders, all invitations to participate in goods and services procurement tenders are sent .
-Any invitations from other communication channels by a formal invitation to tender from the company’s official mailboxes.
-Therefore, we ask you to be vigilant and not to fall for the tricks of fraudsters.
+To ensure a level playing field and adhere to the principles of equal participation in tenders, all invitations to participate in goods and services procurement tenders are sent only from corporate email addresses of Avenston.
+Any invitations from other communication channels must duplicate by a formal invitation to tender from the company’s official mailboxes.